aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/find-or-search-data/search-data-using-original-values/_index.md

 {{% alert color="primary" %}}

 Sometimes the value of the data is hidden because it is formatted in some way.
-For example, suppose cell D4 has formula =Sum(A1:A2) and its value is 20 but it is formatted as ---, then the value 20 is hidden and cannot be found using Microsoft Excel find options.
-However, you can find it using Aspose.Cells for Python via .NET using [**LookInType.ORIGINAL_VALUES**](https://reference.aspose.com/cells/python-net/aspose.cells/lookintype).
+For example, suppose cell D4 has the formula `=SUM(A1:A2)` and its value is 20, but it is formatted as ---.
+In that case, the value 20 is hidden and cannot be found using Microsoft Excel's Find options.
+However, you can find it using Aspose.Cells for Python via .NET with **LookInType.ORIGINAL_VALUES**.

 {{% /alert %}}

 The following sample code illustrates the above point.
-It finds cell D4 which cannot be found using Microsoft Excel find options but Aspose.Cells can find it using [**LookInType.ORIGINAL_VALUES**](https://reference.aspose.com/cells/python-net/aspose.cells/lookintype).
+It finds cell D4, which cannot be found using Microsoft Excel's Find options, but Aspose.Cells can locate it using **LookInType.ORIGINAL_VALUES**.
 Please read the comments inside the code for more information.

 ## Python code to search data using original values